AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-view-data.md

 1. Select **View Data**.

 The queried data for the stream displays, listing the index value and property value included in the query.
-For enumeration properties, both the enumeration and its mapped value display.
+For enumeration properties, both the enumeration value and its mapped property value display.
 You can change the data that is displayed by editing the **Query Type** dropdown.
 See the heading below for more information.

 **Tip:** You can manually add data values to a stream by adding an event.
 For more information, see <xref:streams-add-event>.